-Most people on the lookout for a Fifties or Sixties classic car as a restoration project live in the hope that the vehicle they eventually find will have bodywork that has remained in good shape.
+Most of the people on the lookout for a Fifties or Sixties classic car as a restoration project live in the hope that the vehicle they eventually find will have bodywork that is in good shape.

 Very few get that lucky, with vehicles whose bodywork has remained in tip-top condition after Seven or more decades of being driven on the roads of Britain and Western Europe, after which stored in the least ideal of conditions.

 When examining a car before purchase, every effort must be made to review the vehicle in natural sunlight, even if the car does not run.

 If that is not possible, viewing the vehicle under bright light is the second option, preferably fluorescent, but if not, a powerful hand torch will do.

 In any scenario, close inspection should be carried out along each side of the body.

 If the panels appear wavy or rumpled, the restorer should give it added scrutiny, especially seeking out suspicious lumps and bulges.